lzhshen/fibo_service/README.md

 Are the clients happy with this Fibonacci number service?

-Does the distributed key-value store cache enough Fibonacci number to service our clients?
+Does the distributed key-value store cache enough Fibonacci number to serve our clients?

 Should larger Fibonacci number be calculated and cached in advance?